Single White Female (album): Critical reception

-Single White Female was given for the most part, positive reviews from critics.
+For the most part, Single White Female was given positive reviews from critics.
 Writing for Country Standard Time, Rick Teverbaugh called the album "more mature" and "thoughtful" than her latter record.
 Teverbaugh later mentioned that the track "Picket Fences" seemed as if it was "TV inspired", while he considered "Some Kind of Somethin'" to be a "lighter" track on the record.
 Teverbaugh then discussed the ninth track "Rubbin' It In", calling it the most "clever" song on the record.
 Teverbaugh described the plot behind the song: "...about a woman so self-absorbed in her own lovesickness that she believes everyone knows and is making her more aware of her own misery."
 About.com gave Single White Female a fairly mixed review, stating that the release "was filled with songs of emotion, happy or sad."
 The site gave the song "The Love That We Lost" negative feedback, calling the production on it, "bland and pop".
 The album's seventh track "Picket Fences" was also given a negative response, finding its tempo to drag.
 The reviewer then gave his/her reasoning: "The slow tempo of the song just makes things seem to drag, and frankly, I'm not inclined to be sympathetic to the character's story."
 Overall however, the site found the album to be "a collection of songs which range in emotion from happy-go-lucky to taking charge of your life."
 Writing for Allmusic, Stephen Thomas Erlewine gave Single White Female four out of five stars, stating that most of its tracks do not immediately grab the listener's attention, but will eventually work well into someone's memory.
 Erlewine noted that Wright's best vocal performances were on the album's balances, however he found the title track and "The Fire" to be "equally convincing".
 He concluded that the album's tracks are the main reasons that the record is a "welcome addition" to Wright's catalog of music.